senesis/sandbox/compatibility_with_CliMAF.md

-  CliMAF can pre-process input data regarding selection on variable, time and/or space, re-scaling and renaming variables, and aggregating data files ; but it can also let the script do it by itself for efficiency purpose (thus avoiding creating intermediate files)
+  CliMAF can pre-process input data regarding selection on variable, time and/or space, re-scaling and renaming variables, and aggregating data files ; but it can also let the script do it by itself for efficiency purpose (thus avoiding to create intermediate files)

 #### Declare script command line
-The script command line is declared to CLiMAF using patterns for arguments, and the patterns syntax supports their semantics, which translates script capabilities, among:
+The script command line is declared to CLiMAF using patterns for arguments, and the pattern syntax supports their semantics, which translates script capabilities, among:

 - for each input dataset argument : can it be a series of files splitted on the time coordinate ? does it represent an ensemble ? can the script apply variable renaming, rescaling, or override